Waiofar

 Waiofar, also spelled Waifar, Waifer or Waiffre (died 2 June 768), was the last independent Duke of Aquitaine from 745 to 768.
 He peacefully succeeded his father, Hunald I, after the latter entered a monastery.
-He also inherited the conflict with the rising Carolingian family and its leader, Pepin the Younger, who was king of the Franks after 751 and thus Waiofar's nominal suzerain.
+He also inherited the conflict with the rising Carolingian family and its leader, Pepin the Short, who was king of the Franks after 751 and thus Waiofar's nominal suzerain.

 War with Pepin

 752–760

 The beginning of open conflict between Waiofar and Pepin can be dated to 753, when the duke of Aquitaine granted asylum to Pepin's brother Grifo after the latter was forced to flee Francia because of his failed attempt at usurping the Duchy of Bavaria from its rightful lord.
-Pepin's immediate reaction is not recorded, but Grifo was subsequently assassinated while preparing to leave Aquitaine for Rome.
+Pepin's immediate reaction is not recorded.
+In 753, Grifo and his military escort while traveling from Aquitaine to Lombardy, likely to stir up more trouble for Pepin, was intercepted by two local counts near the River Arc.
+In the clash that followed, Grifo and both counts were killed.

 In 751, according to the Chronicle of Moissac, Waiofar sacked the city of Narbonne (Narbonam depraedat), the centre of Islamic rule north of the Pyrenees, having been conquered by the Arabs in 720.
 The following year several other formerly Visigothic cities north of the Pyrenees, under a certain Count Ansemund, went over to the Franks.
 Between 752 and 759, Pepin's forces besieged Narbonne.
 For reasons unknown, Waiofar attacked Pepin's forces while they were camped by the city, "as his father had attacked Charles Martel" in the words of the Annals of Aniane.
 Only the local sources, the Chronicle of Moissac and Annals of Aniane, record this attack.
 Although the Chronicle of Uzès records that the Rouergue was conquered by Pepin in 754, during the siege of Narbonne, it is more likely that its conquest was effected with the assistance of the local Visigoths only after the fall of Narbonne (a Gothic city prior to the Arab conquest).

 The Annals of Aniane and Chronicle of Moissac indicate that the Frankish army under Pepin began the conquest of southern Aquitaine immediately after the fall of Narbonne in 759, and by 760 Toulouse, Rodez (capital of the Rouergue) and Albi had fallen into their hands.